ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-02-14-tagalog-gold-standard.md

 ### We can circumvent the data scarcity problem...

-There are many clever ways to build technologies on low-resource languages that allow researchers to circumvent the data scarcity problem.
-They usually involve taking advantage of a high-resource language, and transferring its capacity to a low-resource one.
-The table below outlines different approaches for low-resource
+Many clever ways in language tech allow researchers to circumvent the data scarcity problem.
+They usually involve taking advantage of a high-resource language and transferring its capacity to a low-resource one.
+The table below outlines these approaches:
-NLP:

 | Approach                        | Data*  | Prerequisites                                                                                                | Description                                                                               |